 Visitors may possess firearms within a national park unit provided they comply with federal, state, and local laws.

 The role of the responsible gun owner is to know and obey the federal, state, and local laws appropriate to the park they are visiting.
-For more information about Virginia gun laws, please visit their website.
+For more information about Virginia gun laws, please consult information provided by the Virginia State Police.

 Please remember that federal law prohibits firearms in certain park facilities and buildings.
 These places are marked with signs at public entrances.